Choosing to stay at Breedon Hall in Derby

-I always find that the best places to stay are the ones where you feel most at home and from the moment we walked through the doors of Breedon Hall it was like we were family friends.
+I always find that the best places to stay are the ones where you feel most at home.
+From the moment we walked through the doors of Breedon Hall in Derby it was like we were family friends.

-And as soon as we arrived I knew we had found the right place.
-Our host Charlotte welcomed us with the exuberant greetings of someone who loves having guests, before simultaneously offering us tea in the garden and showing us to The Belvoir Room.
+As soon as we arrived I knew we had found the right place.
+Our host Charlotte welcomed us with the exuberant greetings of someone who loves having guests.
+After showing us to The Belvoir Room, she offered us tea and biscuits in the walled garden.

-After discarding our bags in the beautiful room, grabbing the all-important Instagram shot and resisting the temptation to throw myself face down on the extremely comfortable-looking bed; we headed out into the walled garden for tea and biscuits.

-Despite the fact that the previous few days had been chilly, it proved to be the perfect suntrap and we easily slipped into the relaxed mindset we’d been hoping for while Charlotte booked us into the pub over the road for dinner.
+Despite the fact that the previous few days had been chilly, the garden proved to be the perfect suntrap.
+It wasn’t long before we slipped into the relaxed mindset we’d been hoping for.
+Meanwhile Charlotte booked us into the pub over the road for dinner.

 Our room was gorgeous, with the comfiest bed and his and hers sinks in the bathroom – which I would totally love at home.
-Although I may have to persuade Mr A to take me back another time so we can try out The Quorn Room which we spied as we were checking out.
+However, I may have to persuade Mr A to take me back, so we can try out The Quorn Room which we spied as we were checking out.

-On our first evening there we ate at The Three Horseshoes pub just over the road, which had a lovely menu and also doubles up as a chocolate shop for any sweet-toothed visitors.
+On our first evening we ate at The Three Horseshoes pub.
+It had a lovely menu and also doubles up as a chocolate shop for any sweet-toothed visitors.

-What I loved most about our stay at Breedon Hall is that it felt like you were staying at a friend’s house.
-Charles and Charlotte were incredibly relaxed about mealtimes and check out and were so friendly and helpful.
+What I loved most about our stay at Breedon Hall is that it feels like you’re staying with friends.
+Charles and Charlotte are incredibly relaxed about mealtimes and check out and are so friendly and helpful.
 It’s honestly the most relaxed I’ve ever felt in a B&B.

 After a busy few months it was exactly the way we wanted to celebrate our anniversary, at a chilled out venue where we were still made to feel special.

-Breedon Hall also offers self-catering accommodation in the Meynell Mews.
+Breedon Hall in Derby also offers self-catering accommodation in the Meynell Mews.
 For more information visit www.breedonhall.co.uk

 Where’s your favourite place for a weekend break?